madfolio/old_website2/_posts/2020-11-17-Non-Profit-Ecosystems.markdown

 Weak links with emergent may lead to innovation being lost.
 In this case a strong facilitator is needed that can document the processes on both sides.

+Why would corporate partners be willing to have a long term relationship with a non profit?
+For ESG purposes?

+Sustainability is key and helping to grow their own markets.